luongdang/glia/README.md

 # ldang-glia

-This repo was contains the my Skill Assessment test for the the position of Infrastructure Engineer position at Glia.
-As per requirement, this repo contains 3 parts:
+This repo contains my Skill Assessment test for the Infrastructure Engineer position at Glia.
+As per requirements, this repo contains 3 parts:

 1. An API server, written in Python and FastAPI
 2. A docker container